thomas-roos/aws-greengrass-lite/docs/TES.md

   `GreengrassV2TokenExchangeRoleAttachPolicy`
 - Policy effect: `Allow`, Policy action: `iot:AssumeRoleWithCertificate`, Policy
   resource: `[the role arn previously copied]`
+- Policy effect: `Allow`, Policy action: `greengrass:*`, Policy resource: `*`
 - Click on `Create`

-- Now all it is left is to attach this policy to wherever your device's certificate is.
+- Attach the policies to your device's certificate.
 More can be found at `https://docs.aws.amazon.com/iot/latest/developerguide/attach-to-cert.html`

 Once that is done, make sure the `iotRoleAlias` and `iotCredEndpoint` match the